Realization of tropical curves in abelian surfaces: Introduction

+On the other hand, as mentioned in the related works below, Blomme \cite[Theorem 4.9]{Blomme_Enumeration_of_curves_1} has established a formula for the multiplicity in terms of weights of vertices.

-\paragraph{\bfseries Related works}
+\subsection{Related works}

 The realization problem in tropical geometry has been studied extensively in the literature.
-Besides the works \cite{Mikhalkin_Enumerative_2005,Nishinou_Toric_2006,Tyomkin_Tropical_2012,Nishinou_Correspondence_2009} already mentioned in the beginning, various interesting results are obtained in the works by Shustin \cite{Shustin_A_tropical_approach_2005}, Speyer \cite{Speyer_Uniformizing_2007}, Brugall\'{e}-Shaw \cite{Brugalle_Obstructions_to_approximating_2011}, Katz-Payne \cite{Katz_Payne_Realization_2011}, Katz \cite{Katz_Lifting_2012}, Bogart-Katz \cite{Bogart_Obstructions_to_lifting_2012}, Gathmann-Schmitz-Winstel \cite{Gathmann_Realizability_2013}.
+Besides the works \cite{Mikhalkin_Enumerative_2005,Nishinou_Toric_2006,Tyomkin_Tropical_2012,Nishinou_Correspondence_2009} already mentioned in the beginning, various interesting results have been obtained in the works by Shustin \cite{Shustin_A_tropical_approach_2005}, Speyer \cite{Speyer_Uniformizing_2007}, Brugall\'{e}-Shaw \cite{Brugalle_Obstructions_to_approximating_2011}, Katz-Payne \cite{Katz_Payne_Realization_2011}, Katz \cite{Katz_Lifting_2012}, Bogart-Katz \cite{Bogart_Obstructions_to_lifting_2012}, Birkmeyer-Gathmann-Schmitz \cite{Gathmann_Realizability_2013}.
 We would also like to mention the work of Halle-Rose \cite{Halle_Tropical_count_of_curves_on_abelian_varieties} regarding the enumeration of tropical curves in tropical abelian varieties.
 For the counting problem of Gromov-Witten type, there is a beautiful result by Bryan and Leung \cite{Bryan_Generating_1999}.
 Contrary to Gromov-Witten type invariants, our counting is sensitive to the complex structure.
-Thus, it gives a combinatorial counting of curves on the family of complex tori satisfying the condition $(\ast)$ above.
+Thus, it gives a combinatorial counting of curves on the family of complex tori satisfying the condition (\ref{eq:assump}) above.
+For another example of an obstructed deformation problem of curves on surfaces, see, for example, \cite{Tannenbaum_1982}.

+Blomme has developed the enumerative aspects of the results of this paper, \cite{Blomme_Enumeration_of_curves_3,Blomme_Enumeration_of_curves_2,Blomme_Enumeration_of_curves_1}.
+As we mentioned above, he gave a formula for the multiplicity in Theorem \ref{thm:intro_multiplicity} as a product of suitable weights of vertices, similar to the one in \cite{Mikhalkin_Enumerative_2005}.
+Based on it, he obtained a tropical geometric proof of results of \cite{Bryan_Generating_1999}, and their generalization.
+Thus, he revealed the relation between tropical curves on real two dimensional torus and the so-called reduced Gromov-Witten invariants, which was introduced in \cite{Bryan_2000} to define counting problems on Calabi-Yau surfaces (the usual Gromov-Witten invariant for these surfaces always vanishes).
+These are results about so-called curves with primitive homology classes.
+In \cite{Bryan_Counting_on_abelian_surface_2018, Oberdieck_GW_theory_2022}, enumerative study of curves of general classes on Abelian surfaces was initiated.
+In \cite{Blomme_Enumeration_of_curves_3,Blomme_Enumeration_of_curves_2}, Blomme also showed that tropical method can recover these results as well.